Personal Accident Insurance Spain

 • Repatriation, dental, surgery

-Prices shown are typical Spanish market starting points and depend on age, occupation, declared activities and your individual circumstances.
+Prices shown are typical Spanish market starting points.
+They depend on age, occupation, declared activities and your individual circumstances.
 Higher-risk occupations (construction, fishing, motorsports) and competitive sport participants attract loadings.
 Contact us for a free personalised quote.
 Family policies (two adults plus children) typically save 30–50% versus individual cover.

 Frequently Asked Questions.
 Personal Accident Insurance in Spain